Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

 However, I would definitely consider a smaller-scale project like a bathroom vanity, where I could then add some SERIOUS personality and interest to the rest of the room, helping Redend Point feel more at home (ie. Sherwin Williams Urbane Bronze).
 Heck, I’d probably reverse that with Redend Point on the walls and Urbane Bronze on the vanity.

-Redend Point vs other popular paint colours
+Redend Point vs other popular paint colors

 - Sherwin Williams Hushed Auburn is a GREAT comparison as it shows you how Redend Point’s undertones might not be as strong as you think!